kingname/MarkdownPicPicker/README.md

 ![](https://travis-ci.org/kingname/MarkdownPicPicker.svg?branch=master)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/kingname)

+## Attention

+As Qiniu will delete your domain after 30 days, it will not be recommanded anymore.
+I will write plugin for Tencent Cloud instead.

 ## Introduce

 MarkdownPicPicker is an assistant which can help you add picture in Markdown.
 It will upload the image in your clipboard to web picture host and copy the Markdown-format link(\!\[\]\(url\)) to your clipboard or pasteboard.
 Now it supports Windows and Mac OS.